 Is Kill Switch available in all VPNs?

-Kill Switch feature is not included in many VPN applications by default.
+The kill switch feature is not included in many VPN applications by default.
 However, if you are purchasing a premium VPN service with a focus on privacy protection, then they will most likely have a VPN Kill Switch included in all versions of their applications.

 It is always worth checking whether a service has a kill switch before you make a final purchase because many VPNs claim to have this protection feature, but they actually do not work as effectively as they should.